 This is my attempt at writing out a few things I think are ‘up’.

-From the outside, I imagined 'people management' as a deliberate set of actions to grow employees and multiply the effectiveness of the team.
+From the outside, I read books and blog posts on management.
+I imagined 'people management' as a deliberate set of actions to grow employees and multiply the effectiveness of the team.
 However, this has not been my experience.
-At a high growth company like Cityblock Health (in year 2, the team grew 700%), management is reactive.
-In any given quarter, the estimates for headcount, budget or business needs may be off by many multiples.
-It was not possible to consult a variety of materials, internalize the lessons and then enact a forward looking strategy.
-As a result, I reactively sought advice came from trusted peers and friends around problems as they arose.
+At a high growth company like Cityblock Health (in year 2, the team grew 700%), management is mostly reactive.
+In any given quarter, the estimates for headcount, budget or business needs may be off by multiples.

 I've broken a few lessons into three general categories based on the three directions you need to face as a manager: up, inward and toward your team: